A Lanczos-like method for non-autonomous linear ordinary differential equations: Introduction

-The work is organized as follows: In Section~\ref{AlgoSection}, we present the Lanczos-like algorithm.
-The algorithm relies on a non-commutative $\ast$-product between generalized functions of two-time variables, which we introduce in Section~\ref{ProdMoment}.
+The work is organized as follows: In Section~\ref{AlgoSection}, we build the $\ast$-Lanczos algorithm.
+The algorithm relies on a non-commutative $\ast$-product between generalized functions of two-time variables, which we describe in Section~\ref{ProdMoment}.
 Then, in Section~\ref{BuildT}, we state the main result, Theorem~\ref{thm:mmp}, which underpins the Lanczos-like procedure.
 The Theorem establishes that the first $2n$ $\ast$-moments of a certain tridiagonal matrix $\mathsf{T}_n$ match the corresponding $\ast$-moments of the original matrix $\mathsf{A}$.
-An algorithmic implementation of the procedure to construct $\mathsf{T}_n$ is presented.
 Theorem~\ref{thm:mmp} is proved with the tools developed in the subsequent Subsection~\ref{subsec:OP}.
 Section~\ref{sec:conv} is devoted to the convergence and breakdown properties of the algorithm, while examples of its use are given in Section~\ref{Examples}.
 In Section~\ref{SecNumerical} we outline a way to implement the Lanczos-like procedure numerically and we evaluate its computational cost.
 Section \ref{sec:conc} concludes the paper.